Here's How Friday the 13th Became a "Holiday" for Tattoos

 Oliver Peck is credited for jumpstarting the “holiday” in the ink world, as he threw his first big Friday the 13th get-together in 1995 at Pair O' Dice, with the party lasting 24 hours.
 Everything is bigger in Texas, right?

 "I definitely wasn't the first person to do it, the number 13 tattoo on Friday the 13th," Oliver Peck, of Elm St. Tattoo in Dallas, said in the Vice article.
 "But, I definitely made it an event."

 Peck also credits sailors as another waver of influence as to why people started tattooing “13” on their bodies.

-Because the number has always been considered bad luck, he says, sailors would get "13" tattooed as an antidote to keep bad luck away.
+Since the number has always been associated with bad luck, sailors would tattoo "13" somewhere on their bodies to fend off the bad luck.
 "Bad luck would come your way, it would see the number 13, see that bad luck is already there, and it would pass on by," he said to Vice.

 Not every design has the superstitious number attached to it, however.

 A $13 tat is a great deal, but pack some patience if you dare to step foot into a shop in hopes of getting some “retail ink therapy” in celebration of Friday the 13th.
 Historically, long lines usually form rather quickly with tattoo deal seekers before the doors even open, leaving some tattoo artists less than thrilled.